dmkv1/scrnaseq-align/README.md

 Absent TCR and BCR FASTQs would not affect the pipeline.
 Gene expression FASTQs must be present for each sample.

-## Gene expression alingment and count - STARsolo
+## Gene expression alignment and count - STARsolo

 ### Genome indexing